Housing

 Find out what help you can get if you live in rented accommodation in Liverpool and have been given an eviction notice.

-The advice on this page is for anyone with either an assured shorthold tenancy or assured tenancy.
+The advice on this page is for anyone with an assured periodic tenancy.
 This generally means that you rent from a private landlord, don’t live with your landlord, and started renting on or after 15th January 1989.
+On 1st May 2026, all assured shorthold tenancies automatically changed to assured periodic tenancies.
+This gives tenants who rent privately greater security as a landlord can only evict a tenant if there is a reason or ground to do so.

 Can my landlord evict me?

-You can only be evicted if your landlord does all of the following:
+You can only be evicted if your landlord does the following in the order set out below:

 If the court issues a warrant of possession, bailiffs can make you leave your home.
 They’ll give you 14 days’ notice to move out.